 Having unprotected sex hit home for me when my aunt became a widow in the 1980s.
-Her 65-year-old husband keeled over from a heart attack at a poker table.
+Her 65-year-old husband died suddenly from a heart attack while he was sitting at a poker table.
 She later became involved with a man who was a gigolo and bi-sexual.
-He gave her AIDS and she died from AIDS-related pneumonia in her 60’s.
+He gave her AIDS and she died from AIDS-related pneumonia at age 65..
 Who would have thought she’d get AIDS after menopause?
 It happens, so be careful.

 Nowadays, it’s common to watch commercials on TV from drug companies for sexual enhancement drugs.
 However, too many Boomers abuse drugs and alcohol and it can be a deadly mix.